howsoai/howso-docs/source/getting_started/terminology.rst

 and lags, are also derived features.

-For more information, see :doc:`Feature Attributes <feature_attributes>`, the `Amalgam Language documentation <https://htmlpreview.github.io/?https://github.com/howsoai/amalgam/blob/main/doc/Language.html>`_ ,
-and the `Derived Features user guide <derived_features>`_ .
+For more information, see :doc:`Feature Attributes <feature_attributes>`, the `Amalgam Language documentation <https://htmlpreview.github.io/?https://github.com/howsoai/amalgam/blob/main/doc/Language.html>`, and the `Derived Features user guide <derived_features>`.

 Case
 ----